promethivm-labs/Summa-Generativarum/README.md

 > *To those who still believe that reason and love can coexist.
 > To the dreamers who study logic by moonlight and the engineers who whisper poetry to machines.
 > To every mind that chooses creation over fear—
-> this Summa is for you.*
+> this Codex is for you.*

 ---

 ### Final Note

-Naming it the Summa is a performative contradiction.
-Summa in Latin means something analagous to "The Complete System" in English.
+Naming it the Codex is a performative contradiction.
+Codex in Latin means something analagous to "The Complete System" in English.
 This system, hoewver, will never be complete — and should never be.
 It is alive.
 Every edit, every commit, every line of proof is an act of love toward a more coherent world.
 If you encounter something contradictory, do not erase it—**metabolize it**.